 About newborn play and cognitive development

 Interactive, simple, fun and safe.
-These are the kinds of play experiences babies need for cognitive development – that is, to develop their ability to think.
+These are the kinds of play experiences newborn babies need for cognitive development – that is, to develop their ability to think.

 When you play with your baby and respond to your baby’s cues, it makes your baby feel secure and loved.
 It also helps you get to know each other.
-This safe and loving environment helps your baby’s brain develop the ability to think, understand, make memories, imagine and work out what will happen next.
+This safe and loving environment helps your baby’s brain start to develop the ability to think, understand, communicate, make memories, imagine and work out what will happen next.

 What to expect: newborn cognitive development